DeroLuna/dero-miner/README.md

 # AstroBWTv3 Dero Miner by DeroLuna

-A new optimized AstroBWTv3 Dero CPU Miner.\
+A highly optimized AstroBWTv3 Dero CPU Miner.\
 As testing shows, it works 4-5 times faster for AMD Ryzen and 2-4 times faster for Intel Core than the official miner.

-Available for Linux, Windows and HiveOS.
+Available for Linux, Windows, Android, HiveOS and MMPOS.

 If you have problems with the miner, message me in Discord.\
 Discord server: https://discord.gg/vuJW8UahRV

-Developer fee: 10%
+Miner fee: 10% (or 5% if you mine on a dev node)

 ## Usage ##